OBSTACLE SPORTS FREQUENTLY ASKED QUESTIONS

 WHAT IS THE MISSION OF FISO?

-The Mission of FISO is to promote the sport of Obstacle Course Racing and it’s related disciplines throughout the world, to lead Obstacle Racing, and meet the requirements as specified by the International Olympic Committee and the International Paralympic Committee.
+The Mission of FISO is to promote Obstacle Sports (Ninja, OCR and Adventure Racing) throughout the world, to lead Obstacle Sports, and meet the requirements as specified by the International Olympic Committee and the International Paralympic Committee.
 We promote official World Championships in various disciplines and events for our member federations and their athlete members and eventually provide a route to International Multi-Sport Games.
 Examples of Multisport Games include the South East Asia Games, Pan Am Games and Summer Olympic Games.